Livestock & Grazing

 Animal Products

-The model includes five major animal product categories configured in config/default.yaml:
+The model includes seven major animal product categories configured in config/default.yaml:

 animal_products: